 The progression of a designer

 I started my creative career in 1996 as a Digital Imaging Specialist, working with Adobe Photoshop.
-I restored and manipulated images for a large photograph laboratory on a full-time basis.
+I restored and manipulated images for a large photographic laboratory (Colab) on a full-time basis.

 After a couple of years, I became an apprentice Graphic Designer for an exhibition firm from which I learnt a great deal about both typography and illustration.
 During this time, I began to develop a professional interest in web design.
 I conducted evening courses on Adobe Photoshop and web design at a local college, Art Museum and later, a University.

 In 2004, I became the Manager of Advertising for a technical recruitment agency.
 My Adobe Photoshop and graphic design skills were used to create hundreds of eye-catching posters and adverts.
 I became responsible for maintaining and developing the company’s website; a role which later gave me the opportunity to redesign a huge, data-driven platform using PHP and MySQL.